NaveenBelandurTech/FrontEnd-Mentor/README.md

 Users should be able to:
 - View the optimal layout for the interface depending on their device’s screen size.
-- See hover and focus states for all interactive elements on the page.

 ---